minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

      - Description

    * - :guilabel:`Vault`
-     - Configure `Hashicorp Vault <https://www.vaultproject.io/>`__ as the external KMS for storing root encryption keys.
+     - Configure `HashiCorp Vault <https://www.vaultproject.io/>`__ as the external KMS for storing root encryption keys.
        See :ref:`minio-sse-vault` for guidance on the displayed fields.

    * - :guilabel:`AWS`